jmvanel/semantic_forms/doc/en/administration.md

 ## Mirror SPARQL site into SF semantic cache

-From a SPARQL query to another endpoint, load URI's returned by the query into SF.
+The input is a SPARQL query to another endpoint.
+This client program loads URI's returned by the query into SF.
 In the end it is like if a user had pasted all those URI's and clicked on "Display".
 It amounts to make linked copies of all these semantic URI's into SF's semantic cache.
+It leverages in the /load-uri service in SF.

 **Examples of running**